 Parental Involvement Reduces the Changes for Expensive Mistakes

 As one parent told me, “I’d be crazy to let my high school senior handle the most important decision of his life totally on his own.
 If he misses one key deadline, the consequences could be severe.”
 No one wants to be that parent whose claim to infamy is that their child didn’t get accepted to college because he forgot to submit a requested piece of information.

-Yes, Parents Can Help TOO Much in the College Admissions Process
+Yes, Parents Can Help TOO Much

 Assist, guide and help are acceptable action verbs during the College Admissions Process.
 But parents should not to take over any part of the process.